 I often use a Spice Rub.
 I have to be honest and admit that I don’t make my own but use a heaped tbsp of fajita spices.

 I brush the chicken with olive oil and then rub the spices all over the chicken.
-I do brush the chicken lightly again with olive oil and brown under the grill to give a fabulous burnished look to the whole thing.
+I do brush the chicken lightly again with olive oil and brown under the grill to give a fabulous burnished look to the whole thing after the slow cooking is done.

 Any leftovers make a great salad.